hunterashner/MoreCoffee/README.md

 # MoreCoffee
-A lightweight Microsoft XNA Framework &amp; MonoGame library to pull camera's, grid systems, and other future tools into new games.
+A lightweight Microsoft XNA Framework &amp; MonoGame library to raidly add camera's, grid systems, and other future tools into new games.
+This was designed for my personal use/abuse.